 - 1-2 Hot peppers - minced (Optional)

-- 1 Garlic clove - minced (Optional)
+- 1 Garlic clove - minced (Optional, use as much garlic as you like)

 - 2 tablespoon Extra virgin olive oil